nursyah21/bank-dotnet-java/readme.md

 - **Dotnet:** The backend uses Dotnet, a robust alternative to Java, widely adopted in enterprise settings.
 - **Java:** The backend also offers a Java Spring Boot implementation Java 17 + Spring Boot 3.4.9 its chosen for its Long-Term Support.
 - **React:** The frontend uses React, a popular and efficient UI library.
-We chose React Router v7 in framework mode to avoid vendor lock-in and leverage the benefits of Client-Side Rendering (CSR) for better performance.
+We chose React Router v7 in framework mode to avoid vendor lock-in.
 - **PostgreSQL:** Chosen for its reliability and strong support for write-heavy operations, which are crucial for a banking system.
 - **Modular Architecture:** The folder structure is feature-based, promoting team collaboration and maintainability.
 - **Test-Driven Development (TDD):** This methodology was used throughout development to ensure an error-free and stable application.